OUR NEXT MEETING

 While recognising that steam engines are still often the prime attraction to most enthusiasts, a careful balance between the past, present and future has enabled the Society to attract members with a wide variety of interests, including a number of professional railwaymen.

 We have often been complimented on the fact that the Society strives to keep pace with the times.
 Every effort is made to record as much as possible for the changing contemporary scene for future reference.

-In 2007 we celebrated our 50th Anniversary, which is thought to be quire unique and fine achievement for a railway society of our type and size.
+In 2017 we celebrated our 60th Anniversary, which is thought to be quite unique and fine achievement for a railway society of our type and size.

 A programme of guest speakers presenting a wide range of railway related topics is arranged each month from September to June.